 The humerus bone connects the shoulder to the elbow.
 The upper extremity includes this segment of the body together with the hand and the forearm.
-The humerus is a strong bone which has the ball of the ball-and-socket shoulder joint on the top and a hinge of the elbow joint on the bottom.
+The humerus is a strong bone that has the ball of the ball-and-socket shoulder joint on the top and a hinge of the elbow joint on the bottom.
 There are three types of humerus fractures: proximal humerus fractures of the shoulder, mid-shaft humerus fractures, and distal humerus fractures of the elbow.

 Mid-Shaft Humerus Fractures